Skip to content

 Most hard money lenders in Arizona charge somewhere between 2 and 3 origination points on every loan.
 That's 2–3% of the loan amount, paid upfront at closing, before you've even picked up a hammer.

-On a typical $200,000 hard money loan for a Phoenix-area flip, those fees add up to $5,700 to $9,850+ before you even factor in the interest rate.
+But origination points are just the beginning.
+On a typical $200,000 hard money loan for a Phoenix-area flip, fees from the typical lender add up to $5,700 to $9,850+ before you even factor in the interest rate.
 That's money coming straight out of your profit margin.

 Let's Do the Math: A Real Phoenix Flip Example